 Marianne has over 20 years management consulting and executive search experience for corporate clients spanning Fortune 1000 companies, nonprofits, strategy consulting firms, foreign multinationals, commercial building developers, and high growth private enterprises.
 Executive search client engagements span President, Vice President, Senior Director, and Director levels.
-She also oversees the firm's administration and its research activities.
+She also oversees the firm's administration, research, and Resume Solutions activities.

 Prior to executive search, she was co-founder and President of Harmody-Alabaster Associates, Inc., a New York and Greenwich-based consulting firm, and with CB Richard Ellis (formerly CB Commercial Real Estate, now CBRE) focused on client based solutions for long and short term real estate needs for mid-sized and large transactions, serving CEOs, CFOs, General Counsels, and Human Resources leaders in diverse industries including nonprofits (such as VNA), packaging, paper manufacturing, consumer products, transportation, management consulting (McKinsey), and financial services (i.e. USF&G, Skandia Life, WR Berkley, Greenwich Capital Markets).

-Besides US corporations, clients have also incuded British, French, and Swedish multinationals.
+In addition to US corporations, clients have included British, French, and Swedish multinationals.

 Corporate-side engagements included teaming with clients' other consultants and stakeholders, in-house HR departments, architectural firms, town and city municipalities, real estate developer teams, marketing and PR firms, and legal counsel.